General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Observable Relativistic Effects

-This quantity describes the rate of the rotation of the plane of polarization of electromagnetic wave caused by the presence of the gravito-magnetic field.
-As soon as equation \eqref{rnq} is solved the time component $e^0_{\;(n)}$ is obtained from the orthogonality condition, $l_\alpha e^\alpha_{\;(n)}=0$, which implies that
+describes the rate of the rotation of the plane of polarization of electromagnetic wave caused by the presence of the gravitomagnetic field.
+As soon as equation \eqref{rnq} is solved, the time component $e^0_{\;(n)}$ of the tetrad is obtained from the orthogonality condition, $l_\alpha e^\alpha_{\;(n)}=0$, which implies that

 where the relativistic perturbation $\dot{\Xi}^i$ of the light-ray trajectory is given in equation \eqref{tr1}.

 Let us decompose vector $\Omega^i$ into three components that are parallel and perpendicular to the unit vector $k^i$.
 We can use in the first approximation the well-known decomposition of the Kroneker symbol in the orthonormal basis